 Trim off corners.
 Your Hummingbird block now measures 5.5 inches x 5.5 inches.

 Sew blocks into rows - and because you have not sewn into the seam allowance during block construction you will once again be able to "twist" open the seam where the points meet.

 Sew rows together into a quilt top.
 Press seams in either direction or press seams open if preferred.

 |The finished quilt is for sale and is listed in my Etsy Store: Hummingbirds Quilt|

 ANY QUESTIONS?
 Please leave a comment and I will answer by reply comment - thereby helping anyone else who may have a similar question.

-Hummingbird Quilt Block - FREE foundation pattern download (don't have a Craftsy Account? - you will need to register and create your own Craftsy Account and this too is FREE).
+Hummingbird Quilt Block - foundation pattern (don't have a Craftsy Account? - you will need to register and create your own Craftsy Account and this is FREE).